 The Department's Division of Disease Control conducts disease surveillance and control activities for most of the diseases listed in Article 11 (Reportable Diseases and Conditions) of the Health Code.
 In addition, the Department is required to comply with various provisions of Part 2 of the New York State Sanitary Code, found in Title 10 of the New York Codes, Rules and Regulations, with respect to control of communicable diseases.

-To conduct more effective, timely and complete disease surveillance and control, the Department is proposing that the Board amend Article 11 of the New York City Health Code as described below.
+To allow the Department to conduct more effective, timely and complete disease surveillance and control, the Board now amends Article 11 of the New York City Health Code as described below.

 Alpha-Gal Syndrome Reporting